farisfaikar/faris-portfolio-next/README.md

 # Faris Faikar's Portfolio!

-I am a Software Engineer focusing on Full Stack Website Development, currently a Computer Science student at Universitas Negeri Semarang (UNNES), working towards a bachelor's degree.
-I have extensive experience with Full Stack Website Development through working on tons of freelancing, partnership, and research projects.
-My goal is to become the greatest Software Engineer of all time, ultimately becoming a Tech Lead.
+I am a Full Stack Engineer specializing in Website Development, with a Bachelor's Degree in Computer Science.
+With extensive experience in Full Stack Development — primarily using tech stacks such as Laravel and Next.js — through freelancing projects, internships, and professional work, I am building my career toward becoming a Software Engineer and eventually a Tech Lead.

 ## Development